kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 Base-on-alloc
 =============
 * An obvious restriction using this method is that the API call from which the image base is determined must be made before the code we wish to put a breakpoint on is executed.
-For this reason there exists an alternative option, base-on-alloc, which will attempt to set the breakpoint RVA relative to every newly executable region (whether through allocation or protection).
-The advantage with this method is that the breakpoint will always be set before the code can execute, but the downside is that breakpoints may repeatedly be set needlessly with allocations that are not of interest.
+For this reason, there exists an alternative option, base-on-alloc, which will attempt to set the breakpoint RVA relative to every newly executable region (whether through allocation or protection).
+The advantage of this method is that the breakpoint will always be set before the code can execute, but the downside is that breakpoints may repeatedly be set needlessly with allocations that are not of interest.
 This is simply set by the option:
     * base-on-alloc=1

 Actions
 =======
 * Often we might wish to perform an action when a breakpoint is hit.
-These actions can be defined by the actions: action0, action1, action2 and action3, each corresponding to a respective breakpoint.
+These actions can be defined by the actions: action0, action1, action2, and action3, each corresponding to a respective breakpoint.
 The action is specified by a simple string (not case sensitive).
-The list of actions is constantly growing, so if need arises for further actions, they can be simply added.
+The list of actions is constantly growing, so if the need arises for further actions, they can be simply added.
 * To divert the execution flow upon a conditional jump JZ - 'flip' the direction of a branch.
-Since this is one of the most useful actions, there are a number of actions to choose from.
+Since this is one of the most useful actions, there are many actions to choose from.
 * For direct control over the instruction pointer:
     * Skip
     * Jmp